 Can you get a 40-year mortgage in Australia?

-What is the longest mortgage in Australia?
+What is the longest mortgage term in Australia?

-Typically, 30 years is the standard, but some lenders now offer up to 40 years, depending on eligibility.
-The 40-year term option is relatively new, and not all lenders provide it.
-Longer terms reduce monthly repayments but increase the total interest paid over the life of the loan.
-Borrowers should carefully consider their long-term financial plans before choosing an extended term.
+The standard mortgage term in Australia is 30 years, but some lenders now offer up to 40 years.
+Longer terms lower monthly repayments but significantly increase total interest paid over the life of the loan.

 How old do you have to be to get a 40-year mortgage?

-Does HSBC do 40-year mortgages?
+Does HSBC offer 40-year mortgages in Australia?

 Can I refinance my existing home loan to a 40-year term?